 - You can specify a custom redirect URI that will receive the access token as part of the URI's hash fragment.

 - You can specify a custom name and description.

 - You can specify whether your client is confidential or public.

 After creating an OAuth 2.0 application, you can use it to request OAuth 2.0 access tokens.

 Redirect your users to Contentful's OAuth 2.0 endpoint URI.
-This will show a web page where logged in Contentful users can authorize your application to access their content.
+This will show a web page where logged in Contentful users can authorize your client to access their content.

 Keep the extracted access token for future use.
-You are now be able to make Content Management API requests on behalf of the authenticated user.
+You will now be able to make Content Management API requests on behalf of the authenticated user.